Training

 Registration of interest to the course Applied Life Cycle Thinking

-PhD course: Advances in life cycle assessment, 5 HEC
+PhD course: Advances in life cycle assessment, 7,5 HP/ECTS

 This course is a biannual course.
-It was given in 2023 and next occasion will be in 2025.
-The course gives an in-depth orientation of LCA.
-It includes a broad range of LCA-related topics: the methodology, its application, its relation to other assessment tools, its role in decision-processes, etc. It is a collaboration between the partner universities within the Swedish Life Cycle Center (SLC): Swedish University of Agricultural Sciences (SLU), Chalmers University of Technology and KTH Royal Institute of Technology.
+The next occasion will be held in August-September 2025.
+The course gives an in-depth orientation into current advances in life cycle assessment (LCA).
+It includes a broad range of LCA-related topics: the methodology, its application, its relation to other assessment tools, its role in decision-processes, etc. It is a collaboration between the partner universities within the Swedish Life Cycle Center (SLC), with the main organizers being the Swedish University of Agricultural Sciences (SLU) and Chalmers University of Technology.

 Place: Gothenburg, Uppsala and online